-New Planet Energy proposes to construct and operate a modern, reliable waste processing facility in St. Louis that will recover and convert over 80% of the waste material disposed in what are today are St. Louis residents’ green, brown and blue bins—but in the near future can be one bin—into a high-energy, low-emission fuel product that will power industrial plants and extract valuable recyclables.
+New Planet Energy proposes to construct and operate a modern, reliable waste processing facility in St. Louis that will recover and convert as much as 80% of the waste material disposed of by St. Louis residents into a high-energy, low-emission fuel product that will power industrial plants and extract valuable recyclables.

 About the facility

 New Planet's proposed facility will be located within North St. Louis and will be fully permitted by the Missouri Department of Natural Resources.
 By contracting with New Planet for its residential waste management capacity, the City can become one of the first major cities in the US to substantially achieve a Zero Waste Goal, accelerating the City towards a true Circular Economy and balancing City residents’ strong desire to live sustainable lives while being fiscally responsible.

 New Planet is committed to offering cities innovative and sustainable solutions to the rising costs of municipal solid waste (MSW) disposal and to help reduce critical greenhouse gas (GHG) emissions that cause climate change.